abhilasha1403/DB-GPT/README.md

-Project Name: [Your Project Name]

-Description:
-[Provide a brief description of your project here.
-What problem does it solve?
-What technologies does it use?]

-Table of Contents:
-1. Introduction
-2. Installation
-3. Directory Structure

 1. Introduction:
 Data-domain large model framework.
 Its purpose is to build the infrastructure for the large model domain by developing a variety of technical capabilities, including multi-model management, Text2SQL performance optimization, RAG framework and optimization.
 These capabilities aim to simplify and facilitate the construction of large model applications around databases.